×

 What are the schools in Rabat like?

 "Rabat is home to a number of excellent international and bilingual schools.
 The American School of Rabat (ASR) is a private, non-profit, co-educational day school offering an American-style curriculum for students from pre-kindergarten through grade 12.
 ASR is accredited by the Middle States Association of Colleges and Schools and is a member of the Association of International Schools in Africa.
 The school offers a rigorous academic program, with a focus on developing critical thinking skills and a strong sense of global citizenship.
 The Lycée Lyautey is a French international school in Rabat.
 It is a public school, and is part of the French Ministry of Education.
 The school offers a bilingual program in French and English, and is accredited by the French Ministry of Education.
 The school offers a rigorous academic program, with a focus on developing critical thinking skills and a strong sense of global citizenship.
 The Rabat American School (RAS) is a private, non-profit, co-educational day school offering an American-style curriculum for students from pre-kindergarten through grade 12.
 RAS is accredited by the Middle States Association of Colleges and Schools and is a member of the Association of International Schools in Africa.
 The school offers a rigorous academic program, with a focus on developing critical thinking skills and a strong sense of global citizenship.
 The International School of Rabat (ISR) is a private, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten through grade 12.
 ISR is accredited by the Council of International Schools and is a member of the Association of International Schools in Africa.
-The school offers a rigorous academic program, with a focus on developing critical thinking skills and a strong sense of global citizenship," said one expat in Rabat with children at .
+The school offers a rigorous academic program, with a focus on developing critical thinking skills and a strong sense of global citizenship," remarked one expat living in Rabat with children attending .

 What are the pros and cons of living in Rabat?